 The series, sponsored by the Gallatin Valley Friends of the Sciences, explores cutting edge science topics, their latest developments, and their relevance to society through speaker presentations followed by conversations between speaker and audience.
 The talks are free to the public.

-The presentation will be followed by an opportunity for audience members to engage in conversation with Birkeland in the museum lobby with light refreshments served.
+The presentation will be followed by an opportunity for audience members to engage in conversation with Lamm in the museum lobby with light refreshments served.

 The speaker presentation and audience participation segments together will last approximately an hour.